Do you know how to listen well?

-The most important aspect of being a good caregiver, whether you are a family caregiver or a professional caregiver, is being a good listener.
-Our senior loved ones are all too familiar with the fast-paced medical world where they are hustled in and out the door with a flurry of paperwork and new prescription medications.
-So, having someone who stops the hustle and bustle and truly listens would be a surprising change of pace.
+Do you know how to listen well?
+Being a good listener is the most important characteristic of being a good caregiver, whether you are a family caregiver or a professional caregiver.
+Our senior loved ones are all too familiar with the fast-paced medical world where they are hustled in and out the door with a flurry of paperwork and new list of prescription medications.
+So, having someone who stops in the middle of all the hustle and bustle and truly listens would be a surprising change of pace.

 Listening to your senior loved one communicates the love you have for them and your desire to care for them well.
 Listening also recognizes the dignity and independence of the senior, giving them the chance to communicate their needs and desires.
 That may sound easy enough, however, with all the duties and responsibilities you have as a caregiver taking the time to listen can be forgotten.

-There are a few simple ways to listen to your senior loved one:
+There are four simple ways to listen better to your senior loved one:

 1. Avoid Distractions and Focus on the Senior.
 Turn off the TV, silence the cell phone, and put down the cleaning supplies.
 When you are spending time with your senior loved one, sit down with them and take some uninterrupted time to just listen.
 Don’t make dinner while they talk; don’t dust the living room; simply sit and listen.